Boston University Core Facilities

 Our Departmental Resources & Cores:

-Our Department houses additional large equipment that are shared or serve as cores including SPR,qPCR, Confocal, and Mass Spectrometry.
+Our Department houses additional large equipment that are shared or serve as cores including qPCR, Confocal, and Mass Spectrometry.
 Please see detailed information below.

-The Department has several ABI qPCR machines that are available on a sign-up basis located on K2 and K6.
-For additional information and training please contact Celeste Rich.
+The Department has several ABI qPCR machines that are available on a sign-up basis located on K1 and K6.

 LiCor Odyssey Imaging System